haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

  51–55 “I don’t like the way people judge me all the time.”
  71–80 “I am convinced that powerful enemies are hunting me, and their agents are everywhere I go.
 I am sure they’re watching me all the time.”
  86–95 “I can’t take anything seriously.
 The more serious the situation, the funnier I find it.”
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 202

 Objects
 When characters need to saw through ropes, shatter a window, or smash a vampire’s coffin, the only hard and fast rule is this: given enough time and the right tools, characters can destroy any destructible object.
 Use common sense when determining a character’s success at damaging an object.
 Can a fighter cut through a section of a stone wall with a sword?
 No, the sword is likely to break before the wall does.